 It requires plenty of effort and content creation, but it can produce customers for years to come without spending more to acquire every single customer.

-Invest in your SEO as soon as possible.
+Invest in your SEO as soon as possible, or consider outsourcing to an agency for SaaS SEO.
 The longer you wait the more difficult it becomes to rank, and the longer it takes to see results.

 Start by getting familiar with what search engines seek to achieve.
 Identify types of content your potential customers are already searching for.
 Create, optimize, and distribute that content to improve your rankings.